-Baby Crib Parts: Screws, Bolts, and Hardware Reference
+Baby Crib Parts: Screws, Bolts & Hardware Guide

 Common baby crib replacement parts including screws, bolts, brackets, and mattress support hardware shown for reference

-This page does not function as a parts catalog or ordering guide.
-Instead, it explains common crib-parts situations and routes readers to brand-specific or topic-specific reference resources across this site.
+This page is not a parts catalog or ordering guide.
+It explains common crib-parts research scenarios and routes readers to brand-specific or topic-specific reference resources across this site.

 Crib parts are typically documented by manufacturers using model numbers, production dates, and hardware groupings that correspond to a specific crib design.
 These identifiers are often referenced in instruction manuals, parts diagrams, and archived manufacturer documentation.